 - Ensure that we provide high quality care and education to all children.

-- Ensure the good health, safety and well-being of all children at the centre is at the highest priority at all times.
+- Ensure that the health, safety and well-being of all children at the centre is at the highest priority at all times.

 - Listen to parents’ advice, concerns, and queries and provide appropriate responses.

 - Share their child’s day with them through various methods of communication including, conversation with educators and the online platform.

-- Ensure the environment is welcoming to them and their visitors and encourage their contribution and participation in the program and daily activities of the centre.
+- Ensure the environment is welcoming and encourage their contribution and participation in the pro-gram and daily activities of the centre.